silvacms/documentation/source/silva/layout/index.rst

       request, i.e. used.

    *skin*
-      A Skin is an Zope interface which inherit from a set of layer.
-It a have a name, and can be considered as a visual theme in Silva, and can be selected as such in the SMI.
-Some people call this element layout as well, but layout will be used to define an other object, so prefer to use the term skin or visual theme.
+      A Skin is an Zope interface which inherits from a set of layers.
+It has a name, and can be considered as a visual theme in Silva, and can be selected as such in the SMI.
+Some people call this element layout as well, but layout will be used to define another object, so it is better to use the term skin or visual theme.

    *view*
-      A view is a Python object, to which can be associated to a template, mainly used to render a content as an HTML page.
+      A view is a Python object, to which can be associated a template, mainly used to render content as an HTML page.
 Different views can be defined and used on the same content.

-      Interactions: A view is linked to a type of content, and a layer (or a skin).
+      Interactions: This is a view is linked to a type of content, and a layer (or a skin).

    *layout*
-      A layout is an Python object that can be attached to a layer (so to a skin).
-It's going to be like *the main template* of your visual theme, and render the main structure of your HTML pages, in which blanks will be filled with pages or content providers.
+      A layout is a Python object that can be attached to a layer (also to a skin).
+This will act like *the main template* of your visual theme, and render the main structure of your HTML pages, in which blanks will be filled with pages or content providers.
-      You can as well register different layout for different type of content.
+      You can as well register different layouts for different type of content.

    *page*
-      A page is a view, which is designed to render a web page of the site, at a given URL.
-It is going to look for a layout object, to render itself inside it (in order to reuse the HTML structure defined by the layout).
-For instance, the default page ``index`` will be used to display your content itself, and extra pages, like ``search.html`` or ``detailed.html`` can be added reusing the visual design defined by the layout object.
+      A page is a view, which is designed to render a web page of a site, at a given URL.
+A page will look for a layout object, to render itself inside it (in order to reuse the HTML structure defined by the layout).
+For instance, the default page ``index`` will be used to display your content, and extra pages, like ``search.html`` or ``detailed.html`` can be added reusing the visual design defined by the layout object.

 To define a new visual theme, you need to define define two new
-interfaces: one layer to attach your resources, and one skin to use them.
+interfaces: a layer to attach your resources, and a skin to use them.

-You can extend an already existing theme, by having your layer inheriting of the theme layer.
-For instance you can reuse default theme definition done in the Porto layout.
+You can extend an already existing theme, by having your layer inherit the theme layer.
+For instance you can reuse default theme definitions done in the Porto layout.

 Visual theme elements
 ---------------------

-You dispose of a few more elements to build your theme:
+You use a few more elements to build your theme:

 .. glossary::